myrne/faithful/README.md

   foundValue = undefined
   faithful.each values, iterator,
     handleResult: (result, index) ->
-      return unless result # did iterator match? foundValue = values[index] # look up the value that made the iterator match found = true # remember that we found something
+      return unless result # did iterator find a match? foundValue = values[index] # look up the value that made the iterator match found = true # remember that we found something
-    getFinalValue: -> foundValue # return the found value
+    getFinalValue: -> foundValue # let promise resolve with the found value
-    stopEarly: -> found # causes loop to stop when we found something
+    stopEarly: -> found # stop the processing when we found something
 ```

-There are three things of note:
+#### Things of note

 * In contrast to the implementation of `faithful.map`, here the iterator gets passed on unchanged to `faithful.each`.
 * `handleResult` takes a second argument `index`, which is the array index for the value that resulted in the current result.
 Here, the index is used to look up the original input value for the index, and set that as `foundValue`.
 * When you provide a `stopEarly` function, you can cause the processing to stop before it would otherwise have.
 Here, we're done as soon as we've found a value.
 Noe that in case of `each`, the iterator will already have been called with all the values in the array, so only processing of results will stop.
 In case of `eachSeries`, it will prevent any further calls to `iterator`.

+### Use with caution

-Note that the specifics of the options object may well change in the future.
+The specifics of the `options` object may well change in the future.
 However, I think it's too useful not to share.

 ## Credits